rocky-jaiswal/my_blogs/source/2013-08-03-testing_angularjs.markdown

 date: 03/08/2013
 ---

 As a Angular.js developer, I want to test my code, so that I can feel reasonably good about it.
-This sounds like a "User Story" in Scrum but it's more of a developer's quest.
+This sounds like a "User Story" in Scrum but it's more of a developer quest.
 So in this blog we will look at ways to test our Angular.js code.

 Let's see what we need -